veertuinc/anka-docs/anka-virtualization-cli/getting-started/accessing-your-vm.md

 ## Anka View

 {{< hint warning >}}
 **ARM USERS:** We recommend using VNC over `anka start -v` or `anka view` commands.
-By default VMs come with VNC enabled and it's far more flexible.
+By default, VMs Anka VMS come with VNC enabled and it's far more flexible.
 {{< /hint >}}

 ### Known Issues with `anka view`